 Welcome to the beautiful Similkameen Valley in southern British Columbia.
 Our valley lies just above the US border in the Thompson Okanagan.
 This is a rugged, rustic and real under-discovered region.
 It was made for those who like to relax in nature and for adventurous self-explorers.
 Our communities include Princeton, Coalmont and Tulameen, Hedley, Keremeos, and Cawston.
 Other valley places you’ll come across are Cathedral Lakes, Chopaka, Eastgate, Manning Park, Olalla, and Twin Lakes.

 Our Heart and Spirit

-The Similkameen river is the heart of our valley and our communities are the spirit.
+The Similkameen River is the heart of our valley, and our communities are the spirit.
 You’ll find the people who live in our eclectic small towns are friendly and hospitable.
-In addition, you’ll find sizeable ranches and farms along the way.
+Also, you’ll find sizeable ranches and farms along the way.

 Take a Road Trip to the Similkameen Valley

 It’s road trip time!
-Hop in your car and come explore the Similkameen Valley.
-You’ll find all sorts of adventures here from mild to wild.
+Hop in your car and explore the Similkameen Valley.
+You’ll find all sorts of adventures here, from mild to wild.
 You’ll find our communities on the BC Hwy 3, also known as the Crowsnest Hwy.
-Getting here is easy.
-Simply access Hwy 3 from Vancouver via the Trans Canada Highway 1 in Hope.
-When you’re coming from Jasper, Alberta, you’d connect from the Coquihalla Highway, BC Highway 5A.
+Getting here is easy—access Hwy 3 from Vancouver via the Trans Canada Highway 1 in Hope.
+When you’re coming from Jasper, Alberta, you will connect from the Coquihalla Highway, BC Highway 5A.
 Travellers from Calgary would connect to BC Highway 3A linking the Crowsnest to Penticton.
 US travellers can enter the valley at the junction of Highways 97 and 3 near Osoyoos.